Andres6936/Scrapauto/Readme.md

 # Scapauto

-Tool for extract information of page X, the objective is make a database for future works.
-Actually the project only support to extract of data, but not the save in format like JSON, YAML or XML.
+Tool for extract information of page X, the objective is make a database of autos for future works.
+Actually the project support to extract of data and save in format JSON.

 <p align="center">
 <img src="./docs/App.png">